-A mining company explores for, extracts, and processes deposits of valuable minerals and materials.
+Mining stocks are publicly traded companies focused on finding, extracting, and processing deposits of valuable minerals and materials.
 These substances include:

-With those characteristics in mind, here are some of the top stocks in the mining sector:
+These are some of the top mining companies:

 |Barrick Gold (NYSE:GOLD)||Gold and copper mining|